 SOME BACKGROUND INFORMATION

 The estate of Ewijkshoeve was in the late nineteenth century the ‘country residence’ of the patrician family Witsen.
 Their son Willem Witsen was a Dutch painter, etcher and photographer associated with the Amsterdam Impressionism movement.
 Thanks to his generosity, Ewijkshoeve became a gathering place for writers, musicians and painters and formed the backdrop of the Tachtigers movement who proclaimed the principle of l’art pour l’art.
 Works of art originated here, can now be found in leading museums like the Rijksmuseum or the Stedelijk Museum in Amsterdam.

 Exactly a century later I grew up on the same estate, which has shaped me to a large extent.
 The history of this place has always fascinated me.
 My work is somehow derived from the late nineteenth century’s artworks made on or inspired by Ewijkshoeve.
 Works by artists like Willem Witsen himself, W.B.
 Tholen or Piet Meiners who had their studio’s there.
 Or by their artistic contemporaries who regularly visited this place.
 The atmosphere of these works can be characterized by melancholic, sober, and often dark scenes.

 In my work, I try to translate the atmosphere of that period into contemporary artworks.
-My color usage, compositions, shapes & structures, techniques, use of materials as well as subject matters are strongly influenced by my renowned examples from the past.
+My color usage, compositions, shapes & structures, techniques, use of materials as well as subject matters are influenced by my renowned examples from the past.